ArcticKangaroo/Image-Filter/README.md

 </details>

 ## About
-An image filter in C to process bitmap (BMP) images and apply grayscale, reflection, blur and Sobel edge detection filters
+An image filter in C to process bitmap (BMP) images and apply grayscale, reflection, blur and Sobel edge detection filters.

 ## How To Run
 Compile with `make filter`.